 Severe Weather Toolkit

 Wildfires in Texas continue to threaten people and property.
 Many new schools are being constructed at the edges of communities, which in some cases, may increase their susceptibility to the threat of wildfires.
 The threat of wildfires is directly related to high heat, drought and wind.
-Schools should therefore collaborate with local agencies in Texas and the National Forest Services to plan for mitigation, preparedness, response and recovery from wildfires.
+Schools should therefore collaborate with local agencies in Texas and the National Forest Services to plan for prevention, mitigation, preparedness, response and recovery from wildfires.

 The Texas A&M Forest Service has established the Predictive Services Department that provides short and long-term forecasts and analysis of wildfires.
 Their permanently staffed services provide information and products used at the local level by firefighters, elected officials, and public administrators at the state and national level.